 En español | You can find lots of lists of the best places to retire, often based on the quality of health care or low cost of living.
 But if you're single and over 50, you might also want to know which cities may boost your chances of finding a partner or just be more conducive to dating.

 Places that offer older adults more opportunities to find someone to share a meal, snuggle up, take in the sites, go dancing, stroll or have a cocktail may rate higher for those who are single and looking to make connections.
-While some of these activities are on hold due to the pandemic, the rollout of the coronavirus vaccine makes their resumption imminent.

 "In many cities, there may be a lot of people aging in place, but with no place to meet each other,” says Pepper Schwartz, a social psychologist, professor and host of Lifetime's Married at First Sight.
 “What you're looking for are cities or towns that have both population and opportunity.”